These no-bake peanut butter bars are easy, healthy peanut butter bars topped with a silky, luscious chocolate peanut butter ganache.

 - In a medium-sized mixing bowl, stir peanut butter and maple syrup until evenly combined and smooth.

 - Stir in coconut flour.
 The dough will get thick, dry, and difficult to stir with a spatula, so use your hands to knead the dough and form a ball.

 - Evenly press the peanut butter dough ball all over the prepared pan.
 You want to fully cover the pan in an even layer of peanut butter dough.
 Smoothen the top of the layer using the back of a spoon.

 - Freeze while you prepare the chocolate ganache.

 - In a small mixing bowl, add the pieces of 70% vegan dark chocolate with melted coconut oil and peanut butter.

-- Melt under bain-marie or in the microwave by 30 seconds burst, stirring between to prevent the chocolate from burning.
-It is ready when all the chocolate is melted and the mixture is shiny and smooth.
+- Melt under bain-marie or in the microwave by 30-second bursts, stirring between to prevent the chocolate from burning.
+It is ready when all the chocolate is melted, and the mixture is shiny and smooth.